jocavad/HAL-Imp/README.md

                                        .build();
 ```

-and it will serialize along with duplicate removal
+and it will serialize along with duplicate curie removal

 ```json
 {